MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure.md

 ---
-title: Secure data management and analytics in Azure
+title: Secure cloud-scale analytics in Azure
-description: Learn about the security principles for the data management and analytics scenario in Azure.
+description: Learn about the security principles for cloud-scale analytics in Azure.
 author: mboswell
 ms.author: mboswell
 ms.date: 11/25/2021